vserova/book/pages/ch_config.md

 See [this example](ch_proj.html#ch_proj.make_proj_lib) for more information about building shared libraries.

-<a name="ch-config.ch-configwith-projec"></a>
+<a name="ch_config.ch_configwith_projec"></a>

 ##### Finer-grained Control of Projects: --with-projects

 If the above options aren't specific enough for you, you can also tell ***configure*** which projects you want to build by passing the flag *--with-projects=FILE*, where *FILE* contains a list of [extended regular expressions](http://www.opengroup.org/onlinepubs/007904975/basedefs/xbd_chap09.html) indicating which directories to build in.
-(See the [Project List Files](#ch-config.Project-List-Files) section for a detailed discussion.)
+(See the [Project List Files](#ch_config.Project_List_Files) section for a detailed discussion.)
 With this option, the *make* target `all_p` will build all selected projects under the current directory.
 If there is a project that you want to keep track of but not automatically build, you can follow its name with "update-only".
 To **exclude** projects that would otherwise match, list them explicitly with an initial hyphen.
 (Exclusions can also be regular expressions rather than simple project names.)
 If no *FILE* argument is supplied then ***configure*** expects to find a project list file named "projects" in the top-level c++ directory.

 For instance, a file containing the lines